 Security plugins offer website owners some exceptional security features.
 These include:

-The list above contains the main actions that the plugins undertake, but they also carry out numerous other security activities which can harden your website.
+The list above contains the main actions that the plugins undertake, but they also carry out numerous other security activities that can harden your website.

 The most popular security plugins are Wordfence, BulletProof Security, Sucuri, All In One WP Security and Firewall and iThemes Security.
 You can read more about each of them by following the link.
 All of them are free, but some do have premium features.
 You should always read the plugin description and reviews before installing.

-2. Automate your WordPress, theme and plugin updates
+- Automate your WordPress, theme, and plugin updates

 The other security advantage of using Captcha is that it prevents spammers from using automated software to leave comments on your websites.
 These comments frequently contain links to spurious websites or cause malware to be downloaded onto the computer of anyone who clicks on them.
 Not only are they a potential threat to your viewers, if Google finds them on your website, it could affect your Google ranking.